 Another thing I've noticed since starting the Couch to 5K plan, is that I get really tired on run days.
 Like, can't do anything other than shower, change and lie on the couch after coming back kind of tired!
 My legs feel heavy and tired afterwards too, despite bathing in Epsom salts !
 Not sure if this will last or if it will go after a few more weeks but it's something to note anyway.

 I'm very much enjoying the better weather too!
 The lighter mornings, the warmer air, the general spring-ness, it all points to better runs ahead and it doesn't half lift my mood!
-I'm so pleased I started the Couch to 5K plan when I did, because getting to run in the warmer air makes all of those early morning, snowy filled runs worth it!
-I just need to remember I don't need all the layers I had previously as I get really warm during my runs and always end up taking my jacket off!
+I'm so pleased I started the Couch to 5K training plan when I did, because getting to run in the warmer air makes all of those early morning, snowy filled runs worth it!
+I just need to remember I don't need all the layers I had previously as I get really warm during my runs and always end up taking my jacket off.
 The hunt for a lightweight running jacket with pockets begins!

 My Thoughts Going Into Week 3 of The Couch to 5K